1935–1936 protests in Egypt

-The 1935-36 protests were a series of student led nationalist uprisings in Egypt.
+The 1935-36 protests in Egypt were a series of student led nationalist uprisings in Egypt.
 These demonstrations were against the ministry of Mohamed Tawfik Naseem Pasha as well as British colonial influence in Egypt.
 The protests resulted in the restoration of the 1923 Egyptian constitution, the resignation of Nassem, a victory for the Wafd party in the 1936 elections and the 1936 Anglo-Egyptian Treaty.

 History

 Following the 1919 Egyptian revolution, politics in Egypt were divided between the British colonial authorities, the monarchy and conservative elite and the liberal nationalist Wafd party.
-While a de facto native Egyptian government exists, the British still had substantial control over Egypt, including control of Sudan and the Suez Canal.
+While a de facto native Egyptian government existed, the British still had substantial control over Egypt, including control of Sudan and the Suez Canal.
 The British had a policy of balancing power between the Wafd and the palace, concerned both by a palace dictatorship and a Wafdist republic.
 The 1923 constitution made Egypt into a constitutional monarchy, where the king has substantial powers, such as dismissing prime ministers.
 The Wafd party won a majority in every election under the 1923 constitution, yet frequently clashed with King Fuad and his conservative allies.
-In 1930, prime minster Ismail Sidky instituted a new constitution and electoral law, further siphoning away power from parliament and electorate while increasing the king's ability to dominate politics.
-The Wafd and Liberal Constitutionalists, lead by Mohammad Mahmud, boycotted the rigged 1931 elections in protest, and agreed to protest against the government.
+In 1930, prime minister Ismail Sidky instituted a new constitution and electoral law, further siphoning away power from parliament and electorate while increasing the king's ability to dominate politics.
+The Wafd and Liberal Constitutionalists, led by Mohammad Mahmud, boycotted the rigged 1931 elections in protest, and agreed to protest against the government.

 Sidky resigned in late 1933, replaced by Abdel Fattah Yahya Pasha.
 The Wafd continued their opposition to the government, determined to restore the 1923 constitution.
 King Fuad's health was failing at this point, leading to the appointment of a three man regency in the event of his death.
 The British were against anyone in the regency that could be too anti-British, pressuring Yahya to remove Zaki al-Ibrashi from the Council of Chief of the Royal Cabinet in favor of Ahmad Ziwar.
 Yahya later resigned in favor of Nassim.
 Nassim agreed to abrogate the 1930 constitution, securing Wafdist support for his government, yet was unable to find British support for the restoration of the 1923 constitution.
 The Wafd's decision to support Nassim's government was not uncontroversial.
 The journalist for Rose al Yusuf Abbas Mahmud al-Aqqad left the Wafd in protest.
 Mustafa el-Nahhas, the leader of the Wafd, and Makram Ebeid supported a moderate attitude to Nassim's government, while Ahmad Mahir, and Mahmud Fahmi al-Nuqrashi were more militant and determined to bring down the government.